The best Pop, Rock and Film Music backing tracks for the guitar

-Backing tracks are used in various contexts and in different formats: it might be a purely rhythmic accompaniment or inversely a full instrumental aimed at accompanying a singer and they are equally useful for practising alone at home as in the context of concerts and public performances.
+Backing tracks are used in various contexts and in different formats: it might be a purely rhythmic accompaniment or inversely a full instrumental aimed at accompanying a singer and they are equally useful for practicing alone at home as in the context of concerts and public performances.

-A backing track for the guitar therefore often includes the bass guitar, drums, potentially the voices, keyboards, drums and additional guitar parts, but not the main guitar part.
+A backing track for the guitar therefore often includes the bass guitar, drums, potentially the voices, keyboards, drums, and additional guitar parts, but not the main guitar part.
 That's your role!

 You can therefore play the solo guitar part yourself or improvise while the backing track takes care of playing all the other instruments.
-No more boring practising alone with your instrument!
+No more boring practicing alone with your instrument!
 You have the opportunity to reproduce at home the same conditions as a live performance (almost!), to work on the evenness of your tempo, as well as your group-playing.

-The Tomplay guitar catalogue is full of backing tracks!
+The Tomplay guitar catalog is full of backing tracks!
 We offer sheet music with notes and tablatures in all styles and all levels to satisfy all your musical desires!
 As well as being able to play these scores with a professional recording of the rest of the group, our backing tracks are available in a multi-track format: start the backing track, add the voice and backing vocals and adjust the volume of each track to suit you.

-The best pop, rock and film music backing tracks for the guitar
+The best pop, rock, and film music backing tracks for the guitar

 Still don't know which piece to choose?
 We're here to help!
-Browse our selection of the best pieces from the Tomplay catalogue for the guitar with backing tracks below, click on the links to access the sheet music including the notes and tablatures, choose your level of difficulty and start playing!
+Browse our selection of the best pieces from the Tomplay catalog for the guitar with backing tracks below, click on the links to access the sheet music including the notes and tablatures, choose your level of difficulty and start playing!